jackmaden/philosophybreak/src/pages/articles/why-zombies-cause-problems-brain-science-consciousness/index.md

 authorPic: "./philosophybreak.png"
 authorLink: "https://www.instagram.com/philosophybreak/"
 ---
 <span class="big-letter">I</span>magine you have an identical twin.
-Not just a genetically identical twin, but an exact physical replica — an atom for atom clone.
-Your twin looks like you, sounds like you, smells like you — and every neuron in their brain is <i>exactly the same as yours</i>.
+Not just a genetic match, but an exact physical replica — an atom for atom clone.
+Your twin looks like you, sounds like you, smells like you — and every neuron in his or her brain is <i>exactly the same as yours</i>.
 Despite these overwhelming similarities, however, there is one important difference.

 _Your twin doesn't experience anything_.
-He or she has no 'inner' conscious life.
+They have no 'inner' conscious life.

 Your twin is what philosophers in the field of consciousness refer to as a ‘philosophical zombie’.

 Philosophical zombies aren’t the shuffling, withered kind of zombies you see in TV shows or films, but rather perfect biological replicas of humans that lack conscious experience.

 So while your zombie twin's brain activity is identical to yours, they have no _awareness_ of their awareness.
-Beyond the electrical processes occurring in their brains, there is nothing going on 'inside'.
+Beyond the electrical processes occurring in their brain, there is nothing going on 'inside'.

-If you punch your zombie twin they’ll wince or cry out, the c-fibres in their somatic sensory system will be stimulated — designating pain — but they will not _experience_ the process of pain.
-And when afterwards they demand to know why you lashed out, they'll have as much conscious awareness as a kettle when it boils.
+If you punch your zombie twin they’ll wince or cry out, the c-fibres in their somatic sensory system will be stimulated — designating pain — but they will not _experience_ this process of pain.
+And when afterwards they demand to know why you lashed out, they'll have as much conscious awareness as a boiling kettle.

 Everyone you know could be such a zombie.
 You might be the only conscious being in the universe.